 Major FDI Reforms

-FDI stimulates country’s economic development and creates more conducive environment for the industry to grow
+FDI stimulates a country’s economic development and creates a more conducive environment for the industry to grow

 - Civil Aviation: 100% FDI under automatic route in Greenfield Projects and 74% FDI in Brownfield Projects under automatic route beyond 74% for Brownfield Projects is under government route.